VIEW 2014 WOMEN OF VALOR GALA PRESS RELEASE

 Of course their message is insidious, and wrong.
 It tells women that life in America is inherently unfair.
 That society is hostile to women.
 And it perpetuates the myth that our schools and the workplace systematically discriminate against women and girls.

-The progressive women’s movement has created a tug-of-war between the genders that pits women against men.
+The progressive women’s movement has created a tug-of-war between the sexes that pits women against men.
 Feminists tell us women are failing because the game is rigged.
 And they’ve painted a picture of society in which women are the perpetual victims of misogynist forces and predatory men.

 Of course those misogynist forces were supposed to be conservatives.
 Though this week feminist-favorite Nancy Pelosi refused Rep. Tammy Duckworth – a pregnant, war veteran who lost both her legs while serving – from voting by proxy, so it’s hard to know!